arkovia/acts/arkovia-constitution-act.md

 ### Section 6: Prime Gen
 #### Segment 1: Powers of the Prime Gen
 The Prime Gen holds the powers to:
-1. Casting votes
+1. Cast votes
-2. Receiving power in state of emergency
+2. Receive power in state of emergency

 #### Segment 2: Term Length
 The term length of each Prime Gen is 2 months.